sosedoff/gitkit/README.md

 # gitkit

-Smart HTTP git server for Go
+Toolkit to build Git workflows with Go

 ## Install